Adult Classes - book yourself!

 DANCEWEAR: Adults are welcome to wear clothing that gives full freedom of movement for bending, stretching and moving.
 This can be the traditional leotard (fits like a one-piece swimsuit) and tights or a fitted t-shirt and leggings, yoga clothes, or other athletic wear.

-Dark colors are worn in ballet to make it easier for you and your teachers to check your alignment during classes.
+Deep colors (black, navy, burgundy, purple, hunter green, etc.) are worn in ballet to make it easier for you and your teachers to check your alignment during classes.
 In winter months you may want to start the class with a warm-up layer over-shirt or close-fitting sweat-top until your muscles are ready.

 If you are interested in a more traditional ballet look, do it!
 You can find affordable tights, leotards and wrap skirts in straight and plus sizes online from Discount Dance Supply and in stores such as Grand Jete in St. Paul.
 We recommend ordering dance clothes a size up from what you’d normally wear, and making sure you can move comfortably in them — a leotard should feel like a comfortable swimsuit.
 If it pinches somewhere, or if wearing it makes you feel anything less than great and confident, exchange it.